The Liver: One of the Most Important and Underappreciated Organs in the Human Body

 - Simple fatty liver, in which you have fat in your liver but little or no inflammation or liver cell damage.
 Simple fatty liver typically does not get bad enough to cause liver damage or complications.

 - Nonalcoholic steatohepatitis (NASH), in which you have inflammation and liver cell damage, as well as fat in your liver.
 Inflammation and liver cell damage can cause fibrosis, or scarring, of the liver.
-NASH may lead to cirrhosis or liver cancer.

 Alcoholic fatty liver disease is due to heavy alcohol use.
 Your liver breaks down most of the alcohol you drink, so it can be removed from the body.
 However, the process of breaking it down can generate harmful substances.
 These substances can damage liver cells, promote inflammation, and weaken the body's natural defenses.
 The more alcohol that you drink, the more you damage your liver.
 Alcoholic fatty liver disease is the earliest stage of alcohol-related liver disease.
 The next stages are alcoholic hepatitis and cirrhosis.